simonrolph/recorderFeedback/README.md

     E --> |"rf_generate()"| G[Batch content and meta data<br>.html files]
     G --> |"rf_dispatch_smtp()"| J[Feedback received by recipients]
 ```

+Key terms:

+- Recipient: someone to receive feedback
+- Focal/background: whether the data relates to the recipient (focal),
+  or not (background)
+- Template: a RMarkdown document defining how the data is manipulated
+  and visualised
+- Computations: calculations or other processing done on the raw data
+  prior to rendering them template

 ``` r
 library(recorderFeedback)